alphasentaurii/alphasentaurii/_drafts/2020-08-24-aws-redshift-configuration.md

 # Create SSH Key for Remote Access (optional)

+- Step 1: Retrieve the cluster public key and cluster node IP addresses

 If you don't want to use a password, you can (more securely) access the DB remotely using a key.
 From the AWS Redshift management console, Go to `Clusters` and click on the cluster we just created.
 Scroll down to the bottom and copy the SSH public key.
 On your local machine, create a text file and paste the public key.
 Save it as something like `redshift_key`.

+- Step 2: Add the Amazon Redshift cluster public key to the host's authorized keys file

 In the console, under the Nodes section, copy the public IP address and in the command line/terminal, ssh into the Redshift instance with the DB management user you created above, the public key, and the ip address, for example: